Hishaam-Ahmed/Freelance-Manager/README.md

   npm run dev
 ```

-Now open your frontend app in the localhost and you will be able to use the application
+Now use the link given in your terminal regarding the frontend app and open it in the localhost and you will be able to use the application